CS-SI/tuleap-jenkins-lib/README.md

 ## Tuleap integration

 Tuleap offers an API to report effective build status to the associated commit, allowing this information to be displayed on the pull request dashboard.
-But this feature require some non trivial actions, as described in the [related documentation](https://docs.tuleap.org/user-guide/pullrequest.html#configure-jenkins-to-tuleap-feedback).
+But this feature requires some non trivial actions, as described in the [related documentation](https://docs.tuleap.org/user-guide/pullrequest.html#configure-jenkins-to-tuleap-feedback).

-The `sendTuleapStatus` step simplify this action.
+The `sendTuleapStatus` step simplifies this action.
 The expected parameters:

 * `tuleapServer`: Server's URL (example: `https://tuleap.exampe.com`).
 By default, URL of [Tuleap](https://tuleap.net) is used.